laravel/docs/localization.md

     echo trans_choice('messages.apples', 10);

-You may also define place-holder attributes in pluralization strings.
-These place-holders may be replaced by passing an array as the third argument to the `trans_choice` function:
+You may also define placeholder attributes in pluralization strings.
+These placeholders may be replaced by passing an array as the third argument to the `trans_choice` function:

     'minutes_ago' => '{1} :value minute ago|[2,*] :value minutes ago',